-Join Tom Green for an in-depth discussion in this video Creating an animation symbol, part of Fireworks CS6 Workshop.
+Join Tom Green for an in-depth discussion in this video Creating an animation symbol, part of Learning Fireworks CS6.

 In this lesson what we're going to do is take a look at working with animation symbols.
 Animation in fireworks has been around for a very long time but I want you really clear on the fact that, this is not animation that you're use to say in Flash or Edge.
 This is straight gif animation.
 So that means it's a straight line.
 To get yourself started, open up animation symbol.png.
 And when it opens, you'll see an instance of the coffee cup symbol that's in your Document Library sitting on the canvas.
 You know it's an instance because of that little blue cross.

 To turn this into an animation symbol, all you have to do is right-click on that Instance > Convert to Symbol and well call it coffee cup.
 And we're going to make it an animation symbol, click OK, and the Animate dialog box opens.
 Now let's go through this.
 The first question you're asked is how many states do you wnat to have.
 Think of this if your used to working with animation application, the number of frames in the animation.
 And in this case let's go with ten.

 So we're going to have ten states.
 We're not going to move it any great direction, we can move it from zero to 700.
 You see the width of the page is 760, so I can move it any way.
 Positive numbers move it to the right, negative numbers move it to the left.
 We don't need a direction, if I have a direction, and you can see that it uses this little wheel here.
 It's going to move straight up in whatever direction we've chosen.
 Or straight down in the direction we've chosen.